The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Can Selkies be male?

 Although most stories revolve around female selkies, selkies are not only female.
 There are also tales of male selkies who are said to have very handsome human forms, as well as seductive powers that are irresistible to human women.
-Unlike their female counterparts who are often captured by humans, male selkies intentionally lure humans to the sea usually.
+Unlike their female counterparts, who are often captured by humans, male selkies usually intentionally lure humans to the sea.

 Selkies appear in Celtic mythology as well as Norse mythology.
-However a human that can change into a creature by wearing there skin is a common motif in folklore all around the world, including Germany, Iceland, Asia and North America.
+However, a human that can change into a creature by wearing their skin is a common motif in the folklore of cultures all around the world, including Germany, Iceland, Asia and North America.

 Do Selkies have Powers?